mpartipilo/tikatours_src/data/extracted/content/regions/regions/dmanisi/index.zh.md

 Dmanisi and lower Kartli are ideal destinations for those interested in everything from bird watching to archeological, architectural and botanical tours.

-Dmanisi was once the largest fortified fortress\-town of Lower Kartli and referred to as the ‘town of kings'.
+Dmanisi was once the largest fortified fortress-town of Lower Kartli and referred to as the ‘town of kings'.
 A medieval tower and citadel, a tunnel, cellars, baths, halls, jails, and ruins of households and other buildings still exist.